AI-Ahmed/AI-Ahmed/README.md

 ---
 ## My Experience

-- Have Solid knowledge about how to build pipleine as Data Scientist (starting from data clearning, going throw exploratory data analysis EDA, until export model).
+- Have Solid knowledge about how to build pipelines as Data Scientist (starting from data cleaning, going throw exploratory data analysis EDA, until export model).

-- How to build a pipeline as Machine learning Engineer (starting from data pre-processing, feature engineering, hyper-parameter tuning and cross-validuation, until reaching deploying model).
+- How to build a pipeline as Machine Learning Engineer (starting from data pre-processing, feature engineering, hyper-parameter tuning and cross-validation, until serving the model) using Tools like TFX, Kubeflow, Apache Beams, and Airflow.

-- Know how to write models' prototypes in jupyter.
+- How to convert business requirements into CI.

 - Capable build advanced and explainable models that predict and forecast outcomes.

-- Know how to build deployed models that build to production.
+- Capable build advanced and explainable models that predict and forecast outcomes using orchestration artefacts for CT.

+- Capable of framing & architecting any ML problem.

+- ML code is 5% of any project.
+Hence, all the focus will be on monitor & measure for optimizing the performance of our model.

+- The deployment process will not be efficient if there is no solid research behind it.
+So, I'm capable create a sophisticated technical report that emphasizes the workflow behind the development process.

 - Have the ability to deliver actionable business insights and incubate innovative ways of solving problems and founding solutions.